-Investigating the effect of temperature changes during a rate of reaction assessed practical
+Investigating effect of temperature change during rate of reaction

 DrDAQ is used here with dual external temperature probes to compare the change in temperature of two test tubes containing bench hydrochloric acid both at 50 degrees Celsius.
 One is used as a control whilst 1 cm of magnesium is added to the other.
 This is carried out to investigate whether the exothermic nature of the reaction has a noticeable effect on the overall temperature of the reaction and hence effects the fair testing of the reaction.
 This approach can be used to gain high marks in the evaluation section of GCSE science coursework.